ArduPilot/ardupilot_wiki/dev/source/docs/building-px4-with-qtcreator.rst

    **ARCHIVED ARTICLE**

-   Ardupilot no longer supports Qt Creator.
+   ArduPilot no longer supports Qt Creator.

 This article shows how you can set up Qt Creator for editing ArduPilot code